Johan-VM/Data-Science-3-Course-Project/CodeBook.md

 ## Variables

-The first column of both the final data set (called `data`) and the data set containing the means (called `summarized`, or the *MeansTidyData.csv* CSV file) is the subject number or ID, which go from 1 to 30.
+The first column of both the final data set (called `data`) and the data set containing the means (called `summarized`, or the *MeansTidyData.txt* text file) is the subject number or ID, which go from 1 to 30.
 The second column of both data sets is the activity, which is a logical vector whose levels are *walking*, *walking upstairs*, *walking downstairs*, *sitting*, *standing* and *laying*.

 For the data set called `data`, there are 79 variables, all of which are either a mean or standard deviation of some variable, whose units are described as follows.
 * **radians/seconds**, or **[rad/s]**, for the variables containing *Gyroscope* in its name, which represents the angular velocity vector measured by the gyroscope for each window sample.